Thepagedot/Rhome-Framework/README.md

 # Rhome
-Rhome stands for Remote Home and provides a unified smart home remote control library and mobile application.
+Rhome is for for (R)emote (Home) and provides a unified smart home remote control .NET library.
+We are targeting a solution that unites all major smart home solutions in one layer to tidy up the mess of different manufacturers and apps.
+Additinally a cross platform demo applications demontrate the usage of the library and gives you a neat smart home application for your mobile device.

 ## Details
 ### Supported Home Control solutions
 - HomeMatic

 ### Supported Devices
+These devices can be accessed with our solution by now.
+Please consider that we are coninously trying to extend this lis.
 #### HomeMatic
 ##### Should work
 - Switchers